 Golden, BC is such a cute mountain town.
 So really, it isn’t a surprise that you want to visit.
 But what you need to know is that there are some epic places to check out along the drive from Vancouver to Golden too.

 In fact, you could easily turn this drive into quite the adventure with a multi-day road trip.

 I’ve personally driven this exact route countless times, each time exploring a new attraction along the way.
 Which is why I’ve written this blog – to help you know where to stop and spend some more time!

-So, if your ready to to road trip from Vancouver to Golden, here’s everything you need to know about the drive including the most worthwhile stopns en route.
+So, if you’re ready to road trip from Vancouver to Golden, here’s everything you need to know about the drive including the most worthwhile stops en route.

 Note: The road trip itinerary also works in reverse when driving from Golden to Vancouver.

 About the Drive from Vancouver to Golden (or Golden to Vancouver)

 The road from Vancouver to Golden is 710 km long (441 miles.)
 This is the most direct route which goes through Hope, Kamloops, and Revelstoke.
 Without stopping, this drive would take around 9 hours.